Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 - Which movements cause you pain?

-Your physical therapist might also conduct tests on your nearby muscles in order to rule out other conditions.
+Your physical therapist may also assess nearby muscles to help rule out other conditions.

 These tests might include: